 Role #3 – Procurement Manager

 First of all, a Project Manager’s role in procurement is to handle the team responsible for procuring goods and services for use.
 Further, they look for the best available quality for the lowest price.
-Also, they evaluate suppliers, negotiate contracts and review product quality.
+Also, they evaluate suppliers, negotiate contracts, and review product quality.

 Role #4 – Coordinator

 Here the Project Manager acts like a circus ringmaster.
 Actually, this role falls between strategy and execution.
 The Project Manager coordinates the efforts and tracks the resources with clockwise precision.
 Further, s/he helps to ensure that projects are completed within the specified time frame and budget.
+Actually, this is one of the main project manager roles and responsibilities.

 In addition to that, Project Managers manage resources and information.
 They also assist with scheduling and planning meetings and project activities.
 On top of that, s/he will coordinate the schedule, budget, issues, and risks of the project.
 And s/he also communicates with various departments in the organization to make sure that everyone is on the same page.
 Consequently, this role requires to excel in a fast-paced and challenging work environment.